pub trait AnimatableExt: 'static {

 fn interpolate_value<P: IsA<Interval>>( &self, property_name: &str, interval: &P, progress: f64, ) -> Option<Value>

-implementation to interpolate a
+Asks a Animatable implementation to interpolate a

 a named property between the initial and final values of

-as the interpolation
+a Interval, using progress as the interpolation

-value, and store the result inside value
+value, and store the result inside value.

 This function should be used for every property animation

-involving Animatable
+involving Animatables.

-This function replaces Animatable::animate_property
+This function replaces Animatable::animate_property.

 §property_name